R1tschY/harbour-sailfishconnect/README.md

 * RemoteKeyboard: Special keys (except modifiers) are interpreted as text by GSConnect
 * LAN: A connection through USB-Ethernet and develeper mode is not possible.
-* LAN: Sometimes link gets destroyed right after first connection
-   * Symptom: No connection to other device after app start, but connection is possible.
-   * Workaround: Do a refresh from Sailfish Connect or KDE Connect.

 ## Credits